SlamaxSoftware/SlamaxWebEngine/README.md

 ## SWE

-SWE is a server engine with a template system and a CMS system, based on the SlamaxWebDK api.
+SWE is a server engine with a template system and a CMS system, and it is based on the SlamaxWebDK api.

 ### Markdown